 Both test sites include sophisticated control and data acquisition systems with real-time technology and CCTV monitoring to the third EMEC site, the data handling and analysis centre and Head Office in Stromness.
 In parallel with recording the output from the test device, the prevailing weather and marine conditions are recorded so that efficiency and performance can be fully assessed.

-Pelamis Wave Power (PWP) of Leith in Edinburgh, used the Billia Croo site to evaluate the .
+Pelamis Wave Power (PWP) of Leith in Edinburgh, used the Billia Croo site to evaluate the ability of their P1 offshore wave power converter .
 Like an enormous mechanical serpent the size of five train carriages, Pelamis lies along the surface of the water.
 As it turns to meet waves head-on, the movement of its articulated joints drives oil through a hydraulic generating system.
 A whole family of Pelamis "serpents", can be continually tuned to the prevailing conditions and send power back to the shore, via a single umbilical cable.

 The work of EMEC goes on.
 In Shetland, the Lerwick company Delta Marine and their Swedish-owned partners Seapower Scotland have been testing their EXIM tidal turbine in the Bluemill Sound.
 And, as if there weren't enough waves out there already, Edinburgh Designs Ltd are making more at their engineering base in the capital, they design and manufacture wave generators and control systems.
 Their software was integral to the Pelamis project.